-Ryan had heard so many stories about my grandparent’s involvement in Camp Christian as well as the time that my sister and I spent there.
-So, on our recent trip to Ohiopyle, we decided to make a quick detour to Camp Christian so I could show him the camp that meant to much to me.
+On a recent trip to Ohiopyle, I decided to make a quick detour to Camp Christian so I could visit the camp that meant to much to me.

-As we were leaving I made sure to make Ryan stop at the entrance sign which my grandfather built many years ago.
+As I was leaving I made sure to stop at the entrance sign which my grandfather built many years ago.
 Although my grandfather is no longer around he would be glad to know that the sign he so loving built is still welcoming new generations of campers to the camp he cared so much about.